The Brothers Sun Season 1 Review – The first great series of 2024

 The Brothers Sun is the first great show of 2024.
 It is a perfectly balanced action-comedy with a great script that provides serious drama.

 Academy Award-winner Michelle Yeoh returns to Netflix in the original series The Brothers Sun.
 Season 1, consisting of eight episodes, was co-created by Brad Falchuk, known for writing on 9-1-1, American Horror Story, and The Politician.
-Although listed as a comedy, The Brothers Sun aligns with other genre-blending Netflix originals such as Beef, Cobra Kaiand Fubar, and the balance between action, comedy, and drama make it the first great series of 2024.
+Although listed as a comedy, The Brothers Sun aligns with other genre-blending Netflix originals such as Beef, Cobra Kaiand Fubar, and the balance between action, comedy, and drama makes it the first great series of 2024.

 The Brothers Sun is a brilliantly written series